DESY-Petra-III/VimbaCamApp/README.md

 Vimba API libraries are available within [VimbaSDK](https://www.alliedvision.com/en/products/software.html)  as well as the corresponding documentation describing the details of SDK installation.

 Windows users should setup *VIMBA_HOME* environment variable, while LINUX users take advantage of *GENICAM_GENTL64_PATH* environment variable to locate corresponding libraries.

+## Licensing
+The license of the code - LGPL v3.
+For licensing of the PyQt5, VimbaSDK we refer to the original websites.